inaki-ortizdelandaluce/cray/README.md

-# cray - A classic ray tracer in Julia
+# cray - A Classic Ray Tracer in Julia